 Kristy Ulmer Blakeslee is a third generation studio owner who fell in love with the performing arts from family members who were musicians, actors, and dancers.
-After attending Texas Tech University, Kristy began her first studio in Carthage, Texas.
-In 1981.
+After attending Texas Tech University, Kristy began her first studio in Carthage, Texas in 1981.
 Kristy returned to Plano to teach dance and gymnastics for ten years at Tap N’ Toe with her mother Shirley Williams.
 In 1993, she started KJ Dance and began the amazing journey of making dreams come true for young dancers.

 Kristy's formal training was steeped in the study of classical ballet, jazz, and tap.
 Over the past 50 years Kristy gained a broad foundation of training from many artists from all over the world.
 She had formal training under Gus Giordano, Frank Hatchett, Jackie Sleight, Joe Tremaine, Doug Caldwell and many more.

-Woods, and her favorite, Crazy for You.
-She has choreographed andstaged the annual children's cancer fund luncheon and the Ms. Collin County and Mrs. International pageants.
+Over the past 33 years, Kristy has created beautifully staged KJ Concerts alongside her incredible faculty.
+Kristy has also choreographed musicals in the community for Pamela Hurt at Prestonwood Christian Academy.
+Kristy choreographed the following musicals: 42nd Street, Little Women, The Drowsy Chaperone, Into the Woods, and her favorite, Crazy for You.
+She has choreographed and staged the annual children's cancer fund luncheon and the Ms. Collin County and Mrs. International pageants.
 In the early days of the Plano Television Network, Kristy enjoyed creating choreography for the recycling campaign.
 Kristy choreographed the Biblical Arts musical theater adaptation of Via Delarosa at the center in Dallas.
 Kristy has been a guest judge for national competitions and other studio auditions.

 Kristy's passion for the art of dance and her desire for mentoring young dancers is evidenced in all that happens at KJ Dance Studio.
 Kristy loves to train young dancers to be disciplined, to adhere to strong values, and to develop a selfless "others focused" mentality.
 “You cannot become a brilliant artist all alone, you must incorporate, learn from and share with others along your journey.”
 Most recently Kristy has had the great honor of celebrating the alumni of KJ by visiting many university dance program graduations and performances.
 Many of the KJ students are dancing professionally and teaching the art of dance to the next generation.

 Kristy is married to Andy Blakeslee and is blessed with a large family of eight children, their spouses and ten grandchildren.
 Her family is her first priority and she enjoys sharing the enormous KJ family with her loved ones.
-When Kristy is not at KJ you can bet she is with one of her grandchildren.
-Kristy is a devoted “KK” to both her grandkids

 Sarah Noland started dancing in her hometown of Kansas City, Missouri before relocating to Phoenix, Arizona at the age of 13.
 Once in Arizona, she began training at Royal Dance Works.
 During her time there, she was a part of performances in the Capezio 125th Anniversary Celebration at the New York City Center and in Nigel Lythgoe’s annual Dizzy Feet Foundation Gala at the Dorothy Chandler Pavilion, both under the direction of Mandy Moore.
 After high school, Sarah lived in Los Angeles where she was a member of Royal Flux Dance Company, and she has travelled to assist Jaci Royal at various studios and universities.
 In addition, she spent time working closely with Erica Sobol in her seven-week training intensive, The Gypsy Project.
 After her time in LA, Sarah returned to Arizona to dance with Dana Metz’s contemporary company and begin her teaching career.
 Most recently, she has spent the last few years working with Justin Giles and SoulEscape The Company.